tahsinjahinkhalid/Certifications/README.md

 # Certifications

-A repository containing a Pages Markdown file to showcasing all my earned certifications.
+Hello, my name is Tahsin Jahin Khalid and this page contains my earned certifications.